Displacement in Central America

 Raul*, 65, fled with his family from El Salvador to neighbouring Guatemala

 Growing numbers of people in Central America are being forced to leave their homes.
-Worldwide, there are now around 400,200 refugees and asylum-seekers from El Salvador, Guatemala and Honduras – a figure that has been climbing at an annual rate of 13 per cent.
+Worldwide, there are now around 470,000 refugees and asylum-seekers from El Salvador, Guatemala and Honduras – a figure that registered an increase of 33% as compared to 2018.
 Compounded by socio-economic instability and poverty, they are escaping gang violence, threats, extortion, recruitment into gangs or prostitution, as well as sexual and gender-based violence (SGBV).
 Lesbian, gay, bisexual, transgender and intersex people – collectively known as LGBTI – are also fleeing persecution.
 Many more are displaced more than once within their own countries or have been deported back home, often into dangerous situations.

 “This project to me means hope.
 Even though we had to leave our country, we have the chance to make one dream come true in our lives.”